Gibberlings3/modhub/README.md

 # For mod authors
 If you want the package detection to work, make sure you attach packages to the Github release and mind these patterns:
+ * a universal zip package name should end with "zip"
  * a windows exe package name should end with "exe"
  * a windows zip package name should start with "win" and end with "zip"
  * a linux package name should start with "lin"
  * an osx package name should start with "osx"

+WARNING: for uzip, if there are multiple zip files (except those with 'win-', 'osx-', 'lin-' prefixes) in the release, behaviour is undefined.

-For an example, check [a release](https://github.com/Gibberlings3/Tweaks-Anthology/releases/tag/Beta_5) of Tweaks-Anthology.
+For an example, check [a release](https://github.com/Gibberlings3/Tweaks-Anthology/releases/latest) of Tweaks-Anthology.

 # For developers
 If you want to deploy this somewhere, you'll have to get a Github token and insert it into the $auth variable.